networknt/light-doc/content/service/config/design.md

 * The encryption algorithm

-There will be numeric encryption algorithm supported by both config server and light-4j services.
+There will be numeric encryption algorithms supported by both config server and light-4j services.
 Each service will pick up one to be built in and only the development team knows it.
-When the service is initialized on the config server, the product owner of the service will provide picks up the right algorithm for the service.
+When the service is initialized on the config server, the product owner of the service will provide the right algorithm for the service.

 * Salt